bangbangcon/west/content/Speakers.md

 <span class="talk-title">Computers are fast!
 But how come they sometimes
 feel slow?</span>

-As computers have gotten faster over the years, it often doesn't feel like they're more responsive in moment-to-moment tasks.
-While many product managers can cite hard numbers about how quickly user engagement drops off as apps or websites are slower, human factors researchers similarly shout from the rooftops that low input latency is essential to letting users feel like a system is responsive.
+It's super-important for computers to feel responsive.
+Everyone from academic HCI researchers to revenue-focused product managers have been telling us this for years.
+And yet, even as computers have gotten faster and faster, it often feels like the software we use daily has gotten slower!

 What's the deal with that?
-Why is latency so hard to minimize, and what tools do we even have for measuring it?
+Why is latency so hard to minimize, and how can we even measure or detect that?
 How can we make things better for users, either by making things speedier or just making it feel like they are?

 This talk will cover all of that and more.
-It'll particularly focus on interesting edge cases from games, such as extreme networking latency and competitive-level players demanding frame-perfect input, and discuss how we can carry lessons learned from those over to non-game software development.
+We'll focus largely on games, as competitive-level gamers demanding frame-perfect input over severe network constraints are a particularly extreme (and interesting!) edge case.

-**Mike** makes interactive art, experimental games, and software tools.
-Above all, they make things that spark intellectual curiosity and inspire people to become self-motivated learners.
+**Mike** is a Berlin-based artist and engineer.
+They make interactive art, experimental games, and software tools designed to spark intellectual curiosity and inspire people to become self-motivated learners.

 ---